lorentzben/labnotebook/content/blog/2023-01-06-Downstream-Correct-Rarefact.md

 - Generate a Mock community M&M or other and validate pipelines
 - Examine some papers collected

+### Annotate Jackwood Blast Parser

+I started making a ppt do explain the commented code.

 ### Visualize Ampliseq

 ### Mock Community